apzhang7/CafeChat/README.md

 # Cafe Chat by Studio C
-Cafe Chat is a game made by Angela Z., William C., Lorie L., and Rosa G. for our EDG October submission.
+Cafe Chat is a Ren'Py visual novel made by Angela Z., William C., Lorie L., and Rosa G. for our EDG October submission.

 -------------------